apache/infrastructure-website/content/pages/asf-pelican.md

 ## For site developers

--  [Data modeling](asf-pelican-data.html) provides what developers need to know to maintain and expand on the data they want to use and disaply on their site.
+-  [Data modeling](asf-pelican-data.html) provides what developers need to know to maintain and expand on the data they want to use and display on their site.
 -  [Build process](asf-pelican-build.html) describes the full end-to-end build from the developer's perspecitve.
 -  Review the [plugins](asf-pelican-plugins.html) that are included in the template repository, and the plugin architecture.